Say and Play Family

 • Crayons – try coloring with small, broken crayons to encourage a better grip.

-• Stickers – peel off stickers with pincer grasp and place them on a vertical surface (piece of paper taped to the wall).
+• Stickers – peel off stickers with a pincer grasp and place them on a vertical surface (a piece of paper taped to the wall).

 • Magnetic Sets